Scheme fatigue has two sides. In the following I try the describe my views about Scheme programming language and also poke at a few other topics.

-Maybe they were some disagreements about wording, philosophy and how big or small it ought to be.
+Maybe they were about wording, philosophy and how big or small it ought to be.
 That is somewhat political.
 At the end of the day, each Scheme implementation retains its defining characteristics.
-That is helpful because it allows the split (or share) the work to explore new ideas and re-explore old ideas.
+That is helpful because it allows the split and share the work to explore new ideas and re-explore old ideas.
 It is also in the interest of commercial efforts because it avoids vendor lock-in.

 Fragmentation is good.